Westward expansion trails: Trail choices

 With the passes of the Sierras and the Rocky Mountains blocked in winter, another winter route, the Mormon Road between Salt Lake City and Los Angeles was developed by a Mormon expedition from their new settlements at and around Salt Lake City, and by some Mormon Battalion soldiers returning to Utah in 1847–1848.
 The first significant use of the route was by parties of Forty-Niners late in 1849, and by some Mormon trains, to avoid crossing the snow bound Sierra Nevada Mountains by linking up with the Old Spanish Trail in southern Utah and closely following it, with alterations to the route of the mule trails only to allow wagons to traverse it for the first time.
 Soon afterward it was the route Mormon settlers followed to southwestern Utah, a mission in Las Vegas and a settlement in San Bernardino, California.
 This wagon route, also called by some of its early travelers the Southern Route, of the California Trail, remained a minor migration route and in the early 1850s a mail route.
 After some alterations of the route between Cajon Pass and the border of California and in southern Utah, in 1855, it became a significant seasonal trade route between California and Utah, until 1869, when the transcontinental railroad ended Utah's winter isolation.

 Up to 50,000 people, or one-tenth of the emigrants who attempted the crossing continent, died during the trip, most from infectious disease such as cholera, spread by poor sanitation: with thousands traveling along or near the same watercourses each summer, downstream travelers were susceptible to ingesting upstream wastewater including bodily waste.
 Hostile confrontations with Native Americans, although often feared by the settlers, were comparatively rare, prior to the American Civil War.
 Most settlers traveled in large parties or "trains" of up to several hundred wagons led by a wagon master.
 In 1859 the government published a guidebook called The Prairie Traveler, in order to help emigrants prepare for the journey.

 Transcontinental Railroad

-When it was constructed it became a popular form of transportation between the territories.
-These trains were more comfortable than the long walks and wagon rides.
+When the Transcontinental Railroad was completed in 1869, the use of these trails, especially the California, Oregon, and Mormon Trails, decreased sharply.
+While traveling West on the trails could take months and cost extraordinary amounts, the railroad could make the same trip in a fraction of the time for a fraction of the cost.